linnil1/Lab304_2017summer/lab02/lab02_HW.md

     ans = 0
     ```
     Wrong
-    Matlab is start at 1
+    Matlab index is start at 1
     ``` matlab
     >> B(1)
     ans = 0